ValeriyaLobzhanidze/ip-counter/README.md

 # Unique IPs Counter

-This is my implementation of test task for Ecwid: https://github.com/Ecwid/new-job/blob/master/IP-Addr-Counter.md
+This is my implementation of test task for Ecwid: https://github.com/Ecwid/new-job/blob/master/IP-Addr-Counter.md (Tested on 120Gb file, see the link above)

 **To launch the app do the following**: